-We address some of the most common, costly areas of surgical and medical care through Collaborative Quality Initiatives program.
+We address some of the most common and costly areas of surgical and medical care through the Collaborative Quality Initiatives program.

 Participating hospitals and providers collect, share and analyze data through clinical registries.
 Then they design and implement changes to improve outcomes of complex, technical areas of care.
 CQI registries allow for a more robust analysis of the link between processes and outcomes than can be achieved by examining one group or institution alone.

 As of 2014, BCBSM funds for 14 hospital-based and 5 professional-based CQIs.
 Our hospital-based CQIs are focused on hospital care that is technically sophisticated and involves the use of evolving technology and practices.
 Our professional CQIs primarily look at improving patient treatment plans and care processes.

 This award-winning model is the first of its kind nationally.
 It’s highly regarded as an innovative approach to improving health care quality and value.
 Findings from the initiatives have been extensively published in medical journals and have earned national recognition and awards.

 CQIs let providers self-assess and optimize their care by identifying opportunities to develop best practices or bring current health care procedures into closer alignment with existing best practices.
 This leads to improved quality and lower costs for certain high cost, high frequency and highly complex procedures.

 Through the CQI program, BCBSM works with about 70 hospitals in Michigan.
-Ninety-two percent of eligible Michigan hospitals participate in at least one.
+Ninety-two percent of eligible Michigan hospitals participate in at least one CQI.
 Hospital CQIs examine care given to nearly 200,000 Michigan patients a year.
 The professional CQIs involve the collective participation of hundreds of PCPs and specialists.